MrLar/AzurLaneData/docs/equips/fomulas.md

 To note:

 - AA Guns are not affected by most buffs.
-  - Effiency and AA stat buffs work as normal
+  - Efficiency and AA stat buffs work as normal
 - Ratio of AA guns is usually 1.